Kotauror/Tic_Tac_Toe_8th_Light/README.md

 # Tic-Tac-Toe #

-A Tic-Tac-Toe game created as a tech-test for 8th Light.
+A Tic-Tac-Toe game written in ruby as a tech-test for 8th Light.
 ___________

 ## How to: